nerrull/slitscanner/README.md

   SLITS : Only in the up direction, might run a bit faster than gradient mode.

+##Webcam mode:
+  1. Set WEBCAM_MODE to true.
+  2. Run the script, it will output a list of the available resolutions for your webcam
+  3. Set WEBCAM_NUMBER to the desired camera resolution
+  4. Set VIDEO_WIDTH and VIDEO_HEIGHT

 ##Key controls:
 ###Gradient controls:
   w: up gradient